sciZer0/newdiscoveries/c/README.md

 In Case #2, the Universe is pushing downwards the 20 kg object during 30 seconds.<br>
 In Case #3, the Universe is pushing downwards the 20 kg object during 30 seconds.<br>

+Let's call anyone (anything) that can be pushing an object during some time “Organism” too.

 In Case #1, Organism is a human (say, you).

 In Case #2 and Case #3, Organism is the Universe/Nature.